esculapeso/EsculapAI/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/esad`
-Configuration file:  `/etc/aipg/aipg.conf`
+Configuration file:  `/etc/esa/esa.conf`
 Data directory:      `/var/lib/esad`
 PID file:            `/var/run/esad/esad.pid` (OpenRC and Upstart) or `/var/lib/esad/esad.pid` (systemd)
 Lock file:           `/var/lock/subsys/esad` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the aipg user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the aipg user and group.
-Access to aipg-cli and other esad rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the esa user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the esa user and group.
+Access to esa-cli and other esad rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the aipgcoin group access to files under it _if_ the files themselves give permission to the aipgcoin group to do so (e.g. when `-sysperms` is specified).
+Directories are given a permission of 710, giving the esacoin group access to files under it _if_ the files themselves give permission to the esacoin group to do so (e.g. when `-sysperms` is specified).
 This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/aipg/aipg.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/aipg/aipg.conf`.
+NOTE: It is not currently possible to override `datadir` in `/etc/esa/esa.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/esa/esa.conf`.
 However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `ESAD_DATADIR` for OpenRC).